Colyford: Tram

 Seaton Tramway runs over part of the former Seaton Branch line between Seaton, Colyford and Colyton.
 The branch closed in 1966, and tram services from Riverside commenced in August 1970, reaching Colyford in April 1971.
 Journey times from Colyford station are 15 minutes to Seaton and 10 minutes to Colyton.
 The Tramway operates a daily service from Easter to the end of October and a more limited service outside of this period.

 Bus

 Colyford is served by AVMT Buses' service 885 that runs between Beer & Axminster via Seaton & Colyton.
 Dartline 20 also serves Colyford between Seaton and Taunton via Honiton.
-The Stagecoach X30 runs three times a day between Seaton and Exeter (via Colyford) in each direction, no service at weekends or Bank Holidays.
+The Stagecoach X30 runs three times a day between Seaton and Exeter (via Colyford) in each direction, with no service at weekends or Bank Holidays.